beve-org/beve/README.md

 ## 0 - Boolean

-The next bit is set if the value is a boolean (otherwise null).
+The next bit is set to indicate a boolean.
 The 5th bit is set to denote true or false.

 ```c++
 false      0b000'01'000